 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Reedsville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Reedsville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Reedsville doesn't have a public transportation system that people use for their commute.
+Reedsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Reedsville citizens is a little higher than the average for US cities and towns: 23.17% of adults in Reedsville have at least a bachelor's degree.
+The citizens of Reedsville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.31% of adults in Reedsville having a bachelor's degree or advanced degree.

 The people who call Reedsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Reedsville residents report their race to be White.
-Important ancestries of people in Reedsville include German, Irish, Scandinavian, Italian, and Dutch.
+Important ancestries of people in Reedsville include German, Irish, Scandinavian, European, and Scots-Irish.

 The most common language spoken in Reedsville is English.
 Other important languages spoken here include Italian and Polish.

-Significantly, 21.1% of its residents five years old and above primarily speak German/Yiddish at home.
+is also pretty special linguistically.
+Significantly, 16.7% of its residents five years old and above primarily speak German/Yiddish at home.
 While this may seem like a small percentage, it is higher than 99.8% of the neighborhoods in America.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.